Reflective modular forms on lattices of prime level: Introduction

 Let $M$ be a lattice of prime level $p$.
-Since $M$ is reflective if and only if $M^\vee(p)$ is reflective, we only need to consider lattices of signature $(n,2)$, level $p$ and determinant $p^r$ with $1\leq r\leq 1+n/2$.
+Since $M$ and $M^\vee(p)$ have the same full orthogonal group, $M$ is reflective if and only if $M^\vee(p)$ is reflective, and a symmetric reflective modular form on $M$ corresponds to a symmetric reflective modular form on $M^\vee(p)$.
+Therefore, we only need to consider lattices of signature $(n,2)$, level $p$ and determinant $p^r$ with $1\leq r\leq 1+n/2$ (see \S \ref{Sec:basic lemmas}).
 The following is our main result.

 \begin{theorem} All reflective lattices of genus $\II_{n,2}(p^{\epsilon_p n_p})$ with $1\leq n_p\leq 1+n/2$ are as follows